learn-co-curriculum/react-hooks-use-ref/README.md

 ## Accessing DOM Elements

-One common use case for the `useRef` hook is to gain access to the actual DOM elements being created by our React components.
+Another common use case for the `useRef` hook is to gain access to the actual DOM elements being created by our React components.
 In general, we want to give React control over the DOM based on the JSX that is returned by our components.
 However, sometimes it is also useful to gain access to the actual DOM elements for a few uses outside of the React rendering cycle, such as: